-Situated atop a rectangular masonry platform, a thirty-five meter high central prang (tower-like spire) is surrounded by four small prangs, which are in turn flanked by eight merus, structures used as crematorium for some royal figures that sit outside the platform perimeter.
-Originally, paintings decorated the interior walls of the merus, and relief scenes depicting the life of the Buddha covered the exteriors.
-Buddha image statues also populated the merus, covered in gold.
+Sitting atop a square masonry platform, a thirty-five-meter-high central prang (tower-like spire) is surrounded by four small prangs, which are in turn flanked by eight merus (conical pavilions), structures used as crematoria for members of the royal family, that sit outside the platform’s perimeter.
+Originally, paintings decorated the interior walls of the merus, and relief scenes depicting the life of the Buddha, as well as gilded Buddha image statues, covered the exteriors.
 Unfortunately, fragments are all that remain of these decorative elements.

-Thailand suffered from severe flooding in 2011, accelerating conservation problems at Wat Chaiwatthanaram, and thus elevating its preservation status to a site in need of immediate attention.
-That same year World Monuments Fund was invited by the Fine Arts Department of Thailand to review deteriorating conditions due to the recent environmental changes.
+Severe flooding in Thailand accelerated conservation problems at Wat Chaiwatthanaram, elevating its preservation status to a site in need of immediate attention.
+That same year, World Monuments Fund (WMF) was invited by the Fine Arts Department of Thailand (FAD) to review deteriorating conditions due to the recent environmental changes.
 WMF performed a subsequent investigation of the damage to the temple's fragile stucco and remaining sculptural elements.

-Work is supported by the US Department of State through the Ambassadors Fund for Cultural Preservation and the US Embassy in Bangkok, and by the Robert W. Wilson Challenge to Conserve Our Heritage.
+With support from the U.S. Department of State through the Ambassadors Fund for Cultural Preservation, the U.S. Embassy in Bangkok, and the Robert W. Wilson Challenge to Conserve Our Heritage.